mvysny/vok-orm/README.md

 * `Category.deleteBy { (Category::name eq "Beer") or (Category::name eq "Cider") }` will delete all categories
   matching given criteria.
 This is an example of a statically-typed matching criteria which is converted into the WHERE clause.
-* `Category.getOneBy { "name = :name"("name" to "Beer") }` will fetch exactly one matching category, failing if there is no such category or there are more than one.
+* `Category.singleBy { "name = :name"("name" to "Beer") }` will fetch exactly one matching category, failing if there is no such category or there are more than one.
-* `Category.findOneBy { "name = :name"("name" to "Beer") }` will fetch one matching category, failing if there are more than one.
+* `Category.findSingleBy { "name = :name"("name" to "Beer") }` will fetch one matching category, failing if there are more than one.
 Returns `null` if there is none.
 * `Category.count { "name = :name"("name" to "Beer") }` will return the number of rows in the Category table matching given query.

 In the spirit of type safety, the finder methods will only accept `Long` (or whatever is the type of